sco1/worktimecalc/README.md

 |            | `--version`     | Show version information and exit          |                          |
 |            | `--help`        | Show help message and exit                 |                          |

-1: The interactive mode flag is set when calling the PyInstaller bundled Windows executable without any inputs
+1: The interactive mode flag is implicitly set when `worktimecalc` called without any inputs

 ### Examples
-Note: Unless otherwise stated, all examples assume `worktime` has been installed with `pip`
+Note: Unless otherwise stated, all examples assume `worktimecalc` has been installed with `pip`

 #### Interactive Mode
 ```